Last Updated on December 2, 2022 by Jeff

-If you are reading Top Fitness Magazine, you probably love the idea of running.
+If you are reading this, you probably love the idea of running.
 That is to say, you are probably super enthusiastic about strengthening your heart and lungs while burning calories and building a great butt!
 But becoming as passionate about running as you are about it benefits can be challenging.
 Running isn’t exactly easy, which is why making running fun matters.

 One good way of making running enjoyable is finding your niche.
 Which of the following running methods have you tried?